Multipartite quantum correlations: symplectic and algebraic geometry approach: Local unitary equivalence of quantum states

 The rank of a state with respect to $\mathbb{X}$ is defined as

 where $\XX$ is the image of the corresponding map (1.-3. above).
 In words, it means that the rank is the minimal number of states needed to obtain the state in question from states in $\mathbb{X}$.
+Let us remark that in the case of two particles the notions of the rank introduced above correspond to the standard matrix rank (for distinguishable particles), the rank of symmetric forms (for bosons) and finally the rank of skew-symmetric forms (for fermions).

 By definition, the rank of a state is invariant under the action of group $G$ (and hence also under the action of $K$).
 For the case of two distinguishable particles the concept of tensor rank has been used to define a more fine-grained classiffication of quantum entanglement of mixed states \cite{SR1,SR2} (see also \cite{MC1, MS1} for the usage of this concept in the context of SLOCC transformations between pure multipartite states)

 The sets of states of rank $r$ will be denoted by $\XX_r = \{ [\psi]\in\PP(\mc H) : {\rm rk}[\psi] = r \}$.
 They are not closed\footnote{in the Zariski topology} and it turns out that there are states in $\PP(\mc H)$ of a certain rank $r$ that can be approximated with an arbitrary precision by states of a lower rank.